ThatStella7922/make_and_flash_logo/README.md

 ### Requirements
 - Windows 10 x64 PC
-  - macOS and Linux aren't supported.
+  - macOS and Linux aren't supported and there are no plans for supporting these OSes.
 - Python 3.x must be installed and callable via just 'python'
   - basically just make sure it's in your PATH variable
 - Pillow needs to be installed via Pip